DanielBok/nlopt-python/.github/setup.md

    the linux images
     * This should be done in `image/*` branch as the github action `manylinux-image.yml` will automatically update the image in dockerhub on push.
+    * Whenever there is a upgrade to Python's minor version, it is likely that the manylinux image will not have that version.
+Go to https://quay.io/repository/pypa/manylinux2014_x86_64?tab=tags and change the image version accordingly.
 3. Update `.github/workflows/build.yaml` if necessary
+    * Search for lines: `python-version`, `CIBW_BUILD`
 4. There are already tests in the github workflows to test that `pip install nlopt` works.
 But none to test the module specifically
    1. Spin up a docker image and run the sample code
    2. ```shell